solid/webid-oidc-spec/application-workflow-detailed.md

 #### 2. Alice clicks the "Connect" button

 Before decentphotos can start displaying images, Alice needs to start the process of providing consent.
-To do so, she must either provide her webId (`https://alice.coolpod.example/profile/card#me`) or the URL of her OP (`https://secureauth.example`)
+To do so, she must either provide her WebID (`https://alice.coolpod.example/profile/card#me`) or the URL of her OP (`https://secureauth.example`)

 While it is not the case with Alice, a user's Pod and OP can be hosted at the same domain.
-For example, Bob's pod could be `bob.solid.example` with a webId of `https://bob.solid.example/profile/card#me`, but his OP is at `https://solid.example`.
+For example, Bob's pod could be `bob.solid.example` with a WebID of `https://bob.solid.example/profile/card#me`, but his OP is at `https://solid.example`.

 ##### 2.1.
 Retrieve Profile